Skip to main content

 • What’s the same.
 Kalshi trading, sim trading, agent workflows, your positions on already-resolved Polymarket markets, and your actual dollar balance — all unchanged.

 • What you need to do.
-If you hold USDC.e in your Simmer Polymarket wallet, convert it to pUSD before your next Polymarket trade.
-One click on the dashboard, ~30 seconds.
+If you hold USDC.e in your Simmer Polymarket wallet, follow the dashboard migration before your next Polymarket trade.
+It converts USDC.e to pUSD, moves you onto a Deposit Wallet when needed, and activates V2 trading.

 • No deadline.
 USDC.e doesn’t expire.
 Migrate when you’re ready to trade.
 Your funds sit safely in USDC.e in the meantime.